Smarter Work HQ

 Clio vs HubSpot: Which is right for your business?

-Clio is purpose-built for law practices; HubSpot is a general-purpose CRM that legal teams sometimes force-fit.
-The choice hinges on whether your firm's workflows center on matters and billing (Clio) or on prospect pipelines and email campaigns (HubSpot).
+Clio is purpose-built for law firms managing matters, time, and billing.
+HubSpot is a general-purpose CRM that legal practices can adapt, but it requires workarounds.
+The choice hinges on whether your firm needs legal-specific workflows or prefers a flexible, lower-cost contact hub.

 Clio